xrstf/github_exporter/README.md

 learn about new PRs/issues and not forget the old ones (and since it always keeps all PRs/issues up-to-date, the number of items fetched will slooooowly over time grow).

+Jobs are always removed from the queue, even if they failed.
+The exporter relies on the goroutines to re-schedule them later anyway, and this prevents flooding GitHub when the API has issues or misconfiguration occurs.
+Job queues can only contain one job per kind, so even if the API is down for an hour, the queue will not fill up with the re-fetch job.

 ## Installation

+You need Go 1.14 installed on your machine.

 ```
 go get go.xrstf.de/github_exporter
 ```

+A Docker image is available as [`xrstf/github_exporter`](https://hub.docker.com/r/xrstf/github_exporter).

 ## Usage